streamthoughts/jikkou/docs/content/en/docs/Install/_index.md

 ---
-title: "Installing Jikkou"
+title: "Install Jikkou"
-linkTitle: "Installing Jikkou"
+linkTitle: "Install"
-weight: 2
+weight: 1
 description: >
   This guide shows how to install the Jikkou CLI.
 ---

 {{% pageinfo %}}